input-output-hk/cardano-sl/docs/exceptions.md

 * create a custom exception type
 * use `throwM` (`MonadThrow`)

+*Comment:* the last bullet in "Do not" is a silly rule and should be struck.
+If the `Left` case is a normal outcome, then leave it be!
+Making it into an exception and throwing it is unambiguously worse.
+The type is less descriptive, and the normal case is mixed in with every truly exceptional case.
+It's simply a lot harder for a caller to use the function properly.

 If you want to return `m (Either e a)` from a function, it's recommended to define `instance TypeError "NOT AN EXC" => Exception e` for your type `e`.
 If the meaning of `e` type is not related to exceptional situations at all, it's not needed to define such instance.
 But for example if `e` denotes a `ParseError`, please do define it.

+*Comment:* why?
+What's the value of this?

 We disallow the use of `throwIO` only because it is redundant in the presence of `throwM` and requires a stronger constraint (`MonadIO` rather than